 Supporters

-Without our funding agencies, sponsors, volunteers, suppliers and donations we could not have made Sound Symposium into the successful and influential organization it has become in new music, sound art, performing arts and education over the past thirty years.
+Without the support of various funding agencies, sponsors, donors, and volunteers, we could not have made Sound Arts into the successful and influential organization it has become in new music, sound art, performing arts, and education over our first 40+ years.
+We would like to thank the following organizations for their continued support of Sound Arts and the work we do.

-We acknowledge the support of the Canada Council for the Arts.
+We acknowledge the support of the Canada Council for the Arts

-The Government of Newfoundland & Labrador: ArtsNL
+The Newfoundland & Labrador Arts Council – ArtsNL

 The City of St. John’s